 Learning to love is an ongoing process and I am writing posts on new lessons learned.

-All the original abstract art is posted to advocate for Bipolar Disorder and Asperger’s Syndrome– for it is those very handicaps that feed my art.
-The more realistic art is dedicated to raising consciousness for animals and the environment and much of it is donated to animal rescue groups for fundraising.
-It portrays the wilderness and creatures of upstate New York.
+All the original abstract painting is posted to advocate for Bipolar Disorder and Asperger’s Syndrome– for it is those very handicaps that feed my art.
+The more realistic nature art is dedicated to raising consciousness for animals and the environment.
+All other art work is purely for your enjoyment.

-Finally I have also posted selections from my nature writing, poetry.
+Finally I have also posted selections from my nature writing and poetry.
 My nature essays were published in a small paper in upstate New York for a year and a half.
 The poems have appeared throughout my life, coming and going as they please.